It’s time for “technical manager” to stop being a dirty word.

 For too long, we’ve made hero’s of brilliant developers (e.g. Linus Torvalds, John Carmack), and mocked the idea of “brilliant managers”.

 I know great development managers who are doing the job because they agreed to “take one for the team”.
 They left the development work they loved for a job no one wanted.

 Let’s face it, the icon most associated with technical management is the anti-role model named “The Pointy Haired Boss” from the cartoon Dilbert.

 It’s time to stop believing that you need to just get out of the way of your brilliant developers.

 There’s too much at stake to just “get out of the way”.

 You don’t have to learn how to be a great manager the hard way.
 I want to help you level up faster.

 I get paid to coach overwhelmed technical managers.
-After 6 weeks, almost every one of them feels dramatically more confident and capable in their role, and is seeing better performance from themselves and their team.
+After a few weeks, they every feel dramatically more confident and capable in their role, and is see better performance from their team.